 Horsebetting.com experts give their three best bets for the first jumps meeting of the season at Chepstow on Saturday, 13 October.
 Course specialist Rock The Kasbah looks weighted to land back-to-back runnings of the extended 2m 7f handicap chase, so rates the NAP on this eight-race card.
 The highly-touted Master Tommytucker is our next best punt on debut over the larger obstacles in the Listed 2m 3f novices’ chase, the Robert Mottram Memorial Trophy.
 Knight Destroyer figures on a handy mark, meanwhile, so makes plenty of each-way appeal in the four-year-old 2m handicap hurdle.
 For full details on these horses, read our in-depth preview and Chepstow betting tips for October 13.Course specialist Rock The Kasbah weighted to collectRock The Kasbah has a tremendous record at Chepstow, so is strongly fancied to further enhance it with victory in the extended 2m 7f handicap chase there on a superb Saturday card (17:20).
-This Philip Hobbs trained gelding has won three of his five starts at the Welsh venue, finishing in the frame on the other two occasions.
+This Philip Hobbs trained gelding has won three of his five starts at the home of the Welsh Grand National, finishing in the frame on the other two occasions.

 The eight-year-old is two from two here over the trip of this, and the last of those successes came in this very event 12 months ago when he only had to be driven out to readily beat Petrou by two lengths off a mark of 142.
 Rock The Kasbah then found bottomless ground all against him when pulled up in the Grade 2 Peter Marsh Handicap Chase at Haydock, before rounding off a light campaign with a cracking second of 20 to Step Back in the valuable Grade 3 bet365 Gold Cup at Sandown.